logan-larson/cs741-project/README.md

 ### Client

 The client directory is an Angular project consisting of components, services and models.
+Located in `client/src/app`

 - Components: views and interactive pieces of the application
 - Services: provide state management and handle requests to the server